amygdala/tensorflow-workshop/workshop_sections/getting_started/xor/README.md

 python -m xor.xor_summaries --output-dir ${OUTPUT_DIR}
 ```

-or if you want to try using the `gcloud beta ml local train` command the following will work:
+or if you want to try using the `gcloud ml-engine local train` command, the following will work:

 ```
 gcloud ml-engine local train \